NodotProject/Gedis/README.md

 ## Overview

 Gedis is a high-performance, in-memory key-value datastore for Godot projects, inspired by Redis.
 It provides a rich set of data structures and commands, accessible directly from GDScript.
 As a GDExtension, it runs with native C++ speed, making it suitable for performance-critical applications.
-Gedis is designed as an easy-to-use, autoloaded singleton, so you can access it from anywhere in your project: `Gedis.set_value("score", 10)`.
+Simply create an instance with `var gedis = Gedis.new()` and start using it: `gedis.set("score", 10)`.

 ## Features